aeternity/localnet/README.md

 ### Image Version

-Docker compose uses the `aeternity/aeternity:latest` image by default, it will be pulled from [docker hub](https://hub.docker.com/r/aeternity/aeternity/) if it's not found locally.
+3 node configuration uses the `aeternity/aeternity:latest` image by default, it will be pulled from [docker hub](https://hub.docker.com/r/aeternity/aeternity/) if it's not found locally.

 To change what node version is used set `IMAGE_TAG` environment variable, e.g.: